voi-api/voi-api.github.io/maas-light.md

 }
 ```
 OAuth 2.0's `client_credentials grant type (outlined in [RFC6749](https://tools.ietf.org/html/rfc6749#section-4.4)) is used as the authentication and authorization scheme.
-This is also sometimes referenced as a two-legged OAuth.
+This is sometimes called as a two-legged OAuth.

 ### HTTPS request